-Korean and Chinese Animation was something that many people were not paying attention to or simply did not even know it was a thing.
-But times are changing and people are starting to notice, Korean and Chinese Animation thanks to popular and sudden hits like:
+Korean and Chinese Animation was something that many people were not paying attention to or did not even know it was a thing.
+But times are changing, and people are starting to notice, Korean and Chinese Animation thanks to popular and sudden hits like:

-With the rise and sudden popularity of Korean and Chinese Anime.
-I thought why don’t we shine some light on other Korean and Chinese Animation many people do not know about.
+With the rise and sudden popularity of Korean and Chinese Anime, I thought, why don’t we shine some light on other Korean and Chinese Animation, many people do not know.
 Most might not be of the same quality as Kings Avatar, but they are series that one should check out nonetheless.

 Now let’s run down Korean and Chinese animation worth checking out

-let’s start out with the animation/movie that is fairly new.
+Let’s start with the animation/movie that is relatively new.

-A Chinese-Korean Fantasy Movie that aired last year, 2016 in China last year.
+A Chinese-Korean Fantasy Movie that aired in 2016 in China.
 Animated and worked on by B&T Studio and the South Korean animation studio, Studio Mir.
-The studio best known in the west as the studio that animated the Legend of Korra series and the current Netflix animated series, Voltron: Legendary Defender.
+The studio is best known in the west as the studio that animated the Legend of Korra series and the current Netflix animated series, Voltron: Legendary Defender.

-Big Fish & Begonia is a wonderful and visually appealing movie one can’t really hate.
-It’s Ghibli inspired art style and vibrant/smooth animation and wonderful cast of characters.
+Big Fish & Begonia is a beautiful and visually appealing movie one can’t hate.
+It’s Ghibli inspired art style and vibrant/smooth animation and the wonderful cast of characters.
 It’s a series many anime watchers would surely enjoy.